crazoter/My-Docs/docs/manga_reviews.md

   * I'm not really a fan of plot armor or improbably idealistic outcomes; If a tragedy is more likely to happen in a story, I'd rather it happened as opposed to a sudden plot twist that made things all good again (although most stories tend to twist it to the latter).
 That said, I don't mind the happy endings... just make it more believable
   * I don't really like harems.
 * I prefer certainty of continuation.
 I tend to avoid starting on series that are no longer being maintained (e.g. Vagabond).
+* I like plot progression / character development and I hate stagnation.
+I'd be dissatisfied if I read a few chapters in a row and come out thinking that the plot didn't progress / there was zero character development.

 ## Can you recommend a manga / manhwa for me to read?

 Check the table of contents and start reading the reviews from the ones with the highest quality scores.
-If they have the same score, the manga that is more to the right is my preference.
+If they have the same bonus score, the manga that is more to the right is my preference.

 My all-time favourites when it comes to comedy is Grand Blue and when it comes to romcoms it's Kaguya Love is War.
-I don't have a favourite shonen series because that genre is saturated with good stuff.
+I don't have a favourite shonen/action series because that genre is saturated with good stuff.

 ## Quality Scoring System